KDE/cutehmi/extensions/CuteHMI/App.2/README.md

 This module provides foundation for GUI application.

-Class cutehmi::CuteApp provides idle measurment for frontend tools and projects.
+Class cutehmi::app::CuteApp provides idle measurment for frontend tools and projects.